oe/lerna-ci/readme.md

 yarn lerna-ci synclocal [source] [--check-only]

 # version source, determine where to get the packages' versions, could be:
-#   git, npm, local, or all, default all
+#   git, npm, local, or all, default local
 # if check-only is true, it will only check if packages' versions are synced, exit 1 if not synced

 # or if you prefer npm